webgpu/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

    console.log(u32s);   // produces 0, 0, 1, 1, 1
    ```

-   The reason is you can't put values like 0.8 and 1.2 into a `Uint32Array`
+   The reason is you can't put values like 0.8 and 1.2 into a `Uint32Array`.
+They get converted to unsigned integers

 * `new Float32Array(someArrayBuffer)`